-- The proposed scheme was considered in the context of relevant policies, proposals and guidance.
+- 34.2.1 The proposed scheme was considered in the context of relevant policies, proposals and guidance.
 The assessment was undertaken in accordance with DMRB (Volume 11, Part 12: Impact of Road Schemes on Policies and Plans).
-In addition to undertaking an assessment of the likely impacts of the proposed scheme on policies at a national, regional and local level, the views of the relevant planning authorities were sought on the impact of the preferred route on planning policy objectives. - 34.2.2 This chapter: - describes the existing and, where appropriate, emerging Planning Policy guidance framework as applicable to the proposed scheme; - highlights the aims and objectives of STAG as relevant to the scheme; - describes the existing, and where appropriate, emerging Development Plan framework as applicable to the proposed scheme; and - considers the likely conflicts or compliance of the scheme with key strategic and local planning policy objectives.
+In addition to undertaking an assessment of the likely impacts of the proposed scheme on policies at a national, regional and local level, the views of the relevant planning authorities were sought on the impact of the preferred route on planning policy objectives. - 34.2.2 This chapter: - describes the existing and, where appropriate, emerging Planning Policy guidance framework as applicable to the proposed scheme; - describes the existing, and where appropriate, emerging Development Plan framework as applicable to the proposed scheme; and - considers the likely conflicts or compliance of the scheme with key strategic and local planning policy objectives.